tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 A user delegation SAS is supported for Azure Blob Storage and Azure Data Lake Storage Gen2.
 Stored access policies are not supported for a user delegation SAS.

 > [!CAUTION]
-> Shared access signatures are keys that grant permissions to storage resources, and they should be protected in the same manner as an account key.
+> Shared access signatures are keys that grant permissions to storage resources, and you should protect them just as you would protect an account key.
 It's important to protect an SAS from malicious or unintended use.
 Use discretion in distributing an SAS, and have a plan in place for revoking a compromised SAS.
 Operations that use shared access signatures should be performed only over an HTTPS connection, and shared access signature URIs should only be distributed on a secure connection such as HTTPS.

 For information about using your account key to secure an SAS, see [Create a service SAS](create-service-sas.md) and [Create an account SAS](create-account-sas.md).